tony-zhelonkin/Hobotnica_baySeq_ed/README.md

 Input data format
 -----------------
 Program uses matrix of un-normalized counts, table of annotation for each sample and name of directory for output.
-Optional flag is "-s", which allows saving interim results.

 The value in the i-th row and the j-th column of the count matrix tells how many reads (or fragments, for paired-end RNA-seq) can be assigned to